analogdevicesinc/ai8x-training/README.md

 * The number of layers must not exceed 32 (where pooling does not add to the count when preceding a convolution).
 * The maximum dimension (number of rows or columns) for input or output data is 256.
 * Overall weight storage is limited to 64*128 3×3 kernels.
 However, weights must be arranged in a certain order, see above.
 * The hardware supports 1D and 2D convolution layers.
-For convenience, a single final fully connected layer with 8-bit inputs/weights/bias, and 16-bit output is supported in software, as well as a software `SoftMax` operator.
+For convenience, a single final fully connected layer with 8-bit inputs/weights/bias, and 16-bit output is supported in software, as well as a software `Softmax` operator.
 * Since the internal network format is HWC in groups of four channels, output concatenation only works properly when all components of the concatenation other than the last have multiples of four channels. _Output concatenation is not yet supported in the `ai8x.py` primitives._
 * It is recommended to not use bias on the AI84 convolutions when using post-training quantization as described in this document.
 The reason is that the bias is not shifted by the same amount as the weights.
 This could be mitigated using a more involved training procedure, but since bias values do not significantly improve performance in the example networks, and since this will be corrected for AI85, the recommendation is to not use bias values for now.